There are two ways to get the current state of a checkbox or a radio button.

 and receives the checkbox's current state as the

-.
-Its trigger
+value.
+Its trigger parameter

 indicates the reason for lambda's execution.